januschung/januschung.github.io/docs/tech-blog/sql/auto-increment-with-postgres-and-jpa.md

 ![banner](../../assets/tech-blog/sql/auto-increment-with-postgres-and-jpa.avif)
 ## Background

-I want to have Postgres to auto generate ID for my Springboot application, using Liquibase setup.
+I want to have Postgres to auto generate ID for my Springboot application entity, using Liquibase.

 ## What did't work

-At first I had the following pair for the Java Entity Class and liquibase setup:
+At first I had the following pair for the Java Entity Class and Liquibase setup:

 ``` java
 @Id